mega-international/audit-everywhere/docs/deployment.md

 As a reminder Audit everywhere is compatible since HOPEX V3CP4.
 For HOPEX V3 versions there is more recommendation:

-- Have a separate backend to set up MTA (Multi Thread Apartment) for HOPEX backend
+- Set up a separate server for GraphQL
+- The HOPEX environment must be defined as a shared folder  `\\mySrv\myShare\myEnvironment`

+### GraphQL Server Set Up

+A separate backend has to be set up.
+It will be named GraphQLServer further in this article.
+It will have as url: `https://GraphQLserver.mycompagny.com`.
+It contains :

+- SSP
+- UAS
+- HOPEX Back-end
+- HOPEX GraphQL

+### GraphQL Server Config

-- Set up MTA in the megasite.ini on this specific machine
+ Set up MTA in the megasite.ini on this specific machine

 ```ini
 [System]